Melbourne Theatre Company presents

 MON 22 MAY — SAT 24 JUNE

-Jacky is a smart, enterprising young blackfella working the gig economy in the big city.
-He skips neatly from office internships to cultural performances to sex work.
-Glenn is a white middle-aged record dealer, finalising a divorce and indulging in a fantasy that leads him straight to Jacky.
-When Jacky’s unemployable brother Keith rolls into town, Jacky’s carefully compartmentalised lives are set to collide.
+Jacky is a smart, enterprising young blackfella in the big city.
+He skilfully negotiates the gig economy, skipping neatly from office internships to cultural performances to sex work.
+When Jacky’s unemployable little brother Keith rolls into town, Jacky’s carefully compartmentalised lives are thrown onto a collision course.

-Directed by Mark Wilson, Jacky follows up playwright Declan Futber Gillick’s multi-award-winning play Bighouse Dreaming.
+Directed by Mark Wilson, Jacky follows up playwright Declan Furber Gillick’s multi-award-winning play Bighouse Dreaming.
 It’s a disarming and original play that asks what really matters.